 Whereas if purchase it with month-to-month billing, the $9.99/mo.
 In addition to that, there is also a $4.99 Setup fee.
 The other two plans also follow the same strategy.
 Hope you understand how Hostinger’s pricing works.

 A month-to-month billing cycle is also available if you don’t want to commit for the long term.
 However, the price shoots up to $9.49/mo.
 In addition to that, there is also a $4.99 setup fee, which raises the total cost to $14.48.

-Overall, Hostinger offers attractive introductory prices and discounts if you purchase a plan for longer durations.
+Overall, Hostinger offers attractive introductory prices and discounts if you purchase a plan for one year or more.
 Month-to-month prices are not the cheapest, though.
-For a comparison, Dreamhost is available at $4.99/mo.
+For a comparison, Dreamhost is available at $5.99/mo.

 Free Domain Name

 Also, when you buy hosting for one year or more, you can get a free domain name for the first year.

 Hostinger offers a 30-day money-back guarantee.
 I decided to give it a try as I had no plan to move from my current web host.